jymcheong/OpenEDR/readme.md

 * 1 vCPU, 4GB RAM & 50GB disk (note that Ubuntu 20 has wonky DNS that may affect installation).
 * Host agents tested on Win10 & Server 2012R2 to 2019 64bit (we monitor these 'endpoints')
-* Windows endpoints needs to reach backend TCP port 2222 & 8888
+* Windows endpoints needs to reach backend TCP port 2222 & 8888 (check for any firewall in-between)

 ## Installation Steps
 **DO NOT preceed** with `sudo` **for Ubuntu/Debian & MacOS**, start a shell session & run the following: